 HHS is charged with protecting the health of all Americans.
-The Trump-Pence administration has slowly reshaped HHS to roll back reproductive rights and limit access to health care.
+The Trump-Pence administration slowly reshaped HHS to roll back reproductive rights and limit access to health care.

 Background on Matthew Bowman

-Matthew Bowman is the main author of the Trump-Pence administration's proposal to allow employers to refuse to cover birth control based on personal “religious or moral objections.”
-That means your boss could keep your insurance from covering birth control if they don't support it.
+Matthew Bowman was the main author of the Trump-Pence administration's proposal to allow employers to refuse to cover birth control based on personal “religious or moral objections.”
+That means letting your boss keep your insurance from covering birth control if they don't support it.
 And Bowman has a history of this: Before joining HHS, Bowman was an attorney who represented employers and religious groups trying to deny birth control coverage to their employees.The New York Times